Signs & Symptoms of Labor & When to See a Doctor?

 Your stomach may feel too stretched and firm.
 If you experience contractions at regular intervals, you may be in labour.
 Braxton Hicks contractions are also very common at this time, but they come randomly.

 4. You May Feel Pressure on Your Pelvis

 You may experience pressure on your pelvic region.
 This pressure may feel like your baby is pushing downwards in your belly.

 5. You Experience Back Pain

 You may experience a backache, though this pain will be more pronounced around your lower back and may be dull and mild.
-But it will be a good idea to report the same to your doctor.
+But it is a good idea to report the same to your doctor.

-You may go to a quiet place and lie down comfortably.
+If you begin experiencing signs of labour, find a quiet place to lie down comfortably.
 Catch your breath and prepare yourself mentally for the upcoming process.
 It is suggested that you drink water or juice to keep your body hydrated.
 Lack of water or dehydration may also cause cramping and make you uncomfortable.
 You may like to track your symptoms, and for the same, you can ask your partner or a friend to help you.
 If your symptoms subside or go away, it will be a good idea to relax for the day.
 However, if your symptoms become more intense and the pain increases, get immediate medical help.

 What Are the Signs of Active Labour?